fzhang2716/COMS4156_AdvancedSoftwareEngineering/README.md

 - **Method:** POST
 - **Request Header:** 'Authorization: Bearer {JWT token}'
 - **Request Body:** JSON {"email", "password"}
-- **Success Response:** HTTP 200 OK, with a message "Login Successfully"
+- **Success Response:** HTTP 200 OK, with a JSON {"msg": "success"} and a message "Login Successfully"
 - **Error Response:**
     - HTTP 400 Bad Request, with an error message
     - HTTP 401 Unauthorized, with an error message "JWT token not found" or "Invalid Token" or member email and password not matching